Alamat (band): Fandom

-Their fandom is called Magiliw, which means "affectionate" in English.
+Their fandom is called Magiliw, a Tagalog word meaning "affectionate" in English.

 History

 2020-2022: Formation, pre-debut activities, Pasulong

 In May 2020, Viva Records and its subsidiary label, Ninuno Media, held auditions for a new P-Pop boy group.
 According to Laxamana, proficiency in a Philippine language was a prerequisite in the application process, beyond just talent in singing or dancing.
 He stated that his team always envisioned Alamat as a multilingual boy group.
 Prior to debuting, the group released covers of various songs, including "Tala" (lit.
 'Star') and "Kilometro" (lit.
 'Kilometer') by Sarah Geronimo and a multilingual rendition of "Wala Na Bang Pag-Ibig" (lit.
 'Is There No Love Anymore') by Jaya, sung in each member's native language.
 The members underwent intensive training for nine months, which encompassed singing, dancing, physical fitness, and personality development, before they officially debuted on February 14, 2021 with the single "Kbye".
 Their training continued for years, even after their debut.

 Alamat debuted with nine members: Taneo from Kalinga, Mo from Zambales, Jao from Pampanga, Kin from Quezon City, R-Ji from Eastern Samar, Valfer from Negros Occidental, Gami from Bohol, Tomas from Albay, and Alas from Davao City.
 The group distinguished itself as a multilingual and multiethnic boy band that sang in seven Philippine languages: Bikolano, Cebuano, Hiligaynon, Ilocano, Kapampangan, Tagalog, and Waray-Waray.
 A few weeks after "Kbye" was released, Alamat became the second P-Pop group to make it on Billboard's Next Big Sound chart after SB19, debuting at number two.
 Publications also regarded them as the fastest-rising Filipino act on the chart.
 Shortly after the achievement was reported in the media, Kin officially left Alamat.

 The group released two more multilingual singles in 2021, "Kasmala" and "Porque" (lit.
 'Why').
 The latter is a cover of a song by the band UNiCA, formerly known as Maldita.
 Unlike "Kbye" and "Kasmala", the lyrics of "Porque" were in Tagalog and Chavacano, a Spanish-based creole language spoken in Zamboanga City.
-On February 14, 2022, the group's first anniversary, Alamat released the uplifting single "ABKD" (Note: The title is read as "ah bah kah dah".
-These are the first four letters of the modern Filipino alphabet.), which featured lyrics in Sambal, in addition to the languages that the group usually uses.
+On February 14, 2022, the group's first anniversary, Alamat released the uplifting single "ABKD", (Note: The title is read as "ah bah kah dah".
+These are the first four letters of the modern Filipino alphabet.) which featured lyrics in Sambal, in addition to the languages that the group usually uses.
 Its music video premiered on February 22 and starred the Aeta actress Shella Mae Romualdo, alongside Aeta dancers.
 Valfer and Gami officially left the group shortly afterwards.
 On October 28, Alamat released their first extended play, Pasulong (lit.
 'Forward').
 The mini-album was released along with the single "Aswang" (Note: The word "aswang" is an umbrella term for malevolent shapeshifting creatures in Philippine mythology, particularly Visayan mythology.
 The song's official music video simply uses the generic translation "monster" for the word.) on all digital streaming platforms.